Penelope Keith: Personal life

 In 1978, the year The Good Life ended, she married Rodney Timson, a policeman.
 They had met while he was on duty at Chichester Theatre where Keith was performing.
 In 1988, ten years after their wedding, they adopted two boys, who were brothers.
 Keith and Timson now live in Milford, Surrey.
 Keith has a great passion for gardening.
 In 1984, she had a rose named after her.
 She is president of the South West Surrey chapter of the National Trust.

-In 2014, she presented 4 Extra Goes Gardening in which she celebrated the work of garden designer Gertrude Jekyll at her former home, Munstead Woods in Godalming.
-It is occasionally repeated on BBC Radio 4 Extra.
-Keith has been President of the Actors' Benevolent Fund since 1990, taking over after the death of Lord Olivier.
+In 2014 she presented 4 Extra Goes Gardening in which she celebrated the work of garden designer Gertrude Jekyll at her former home, Munstead Wood in Godalming.
+Keith was President of the Actors' Benevolent Fund from 1990 to 2022, taking over after the death of Laurence Olivier.
 She was a Trustee of Brooklands Museum from 2009 to 2018.